d2d-weizhi/focus-flow/README.md

 controls.
 - Start by using the included tailwindcss and standard HTML input and buttons.

-## (18 Apr, Fri) Today's progress & recap
+## (19 Apr, Sat) Today's progress & recap

 - In the morning, we have started laying out the contents of the app.
 - We have centered our app's main container inside the `<body></body>` tag.
-- We have set the container's minWidth to 600px and maxWidth to 900px.
+- We have set the container's fixed width to 600px.
 - We don't have to set the height because it will automatically wrap our contents.
 - We have made the app container a flex-column in order to achieve a top-down layout.
 - We also created a `<div />` tag as a separator between the contents for consistency.